Kannauj

-from Kanpur, 129 km (81 mi) from Lucknow.

-The city's name is an evolved form of the classical name Kanyakubja.
-During the ancient Vedic period, it was the capital city of the Panchala Kingdom during the reign of king Vajrayudha.
-In the medieval era, it formed the core of the Kingdom of Kannauj and was ruled by multiple successive royal families.
+Kannauj (Hindustani pronunciation: /hi/) is an ancient city in the Indian state of Uttar Pradesh and a municipal board (nagar palika) home to the administrative headquarters of the eponymous district.
+Known as Kanyakubja during the ancient Vedic period, it was successively the capital city of the Mahajanapada Panchala Kingdom and then of the Ayudha dynasty.
+Originally known as Mahodaya in ancient Sanskrit literature dating back to the Ramayana era, and later known as Mahodaya under the Gurjara-Pratihara dynasty, in the later medieval era, it formed the core of the Kingdom of Kannauj and was ruled by multiple successive royal families or as part of greater imperial polities.

-It was also known as Mahodaya during the time of Mihira Bhoja.
-It is situated 104 kilometres west of the state capital, Lucknow.

-Kannauj is famous for distilling of scents and perfumes.
-It is known as "India's perfume capital" and is famous for its traditional Kannauj Perfume, a government protected entity.
-This industry is threatened by the rise of perfumes made from chemicals, rather than using attar, made from the petals of flowers grown in this area.
+Famous as "India's perfume capital", Kannauj is known for its centuries old distillation of scents and perfume production.
+The traditional Kannauj Perfume, is a protected geographical indication and is elaborated with attar, produced with the petals of flowers grown in this area.

 History

 Early history

 Archaeological discoveries show that Kannauj was inhabited by the Painted Grey Ware and Northern Black Polished Ware cultures, c.
 1200–600 BCE and c.
 700–200 BCE, respectively.
 During the Vedic period, it was the capital city of the Panchala Kingdom during the reign of king Vajrayudha.